fscorrupt/awesome-stars/README.md

 - [mRemoteNG/mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) - mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.
 - [drkno/pfs](https://github.com/drkno/pfs) - Mount any remote Plex server including ones you do not own as a local filesystem
 - [files-community/Files](https://github.com/files-community/Files) - Building the best file manager experience for Windows
-- [Macro-Deck-App/Macro-Deck](https://github.com/Macro-Deck-App/Macro-Deck) - Macro Deck converts your phone, tablet or any other device with an up-to-date internet browser into an powerful remote macro pad to perform single actions or even multiple actions with just one tap.
+- [Macro-Deck-App/Macro-Deck](https://github.com/Macro-Deck-App/Macro-Deck) - Macro Deck transforms your phone, tablet, or any device equipped with a modern internet browser into an efficient remote macro pad.
+With this tool, you can execute single or multi-step actions seamles
 - [okieselbach/SyncMLViewer](https://github.com/okieselbach/SyncMLViewer) - A small real time SyncML protocol Viewer
 - [revenz/FileFlowsPlugins](https://github.com/revenz/FileFlowsPlugins) - Plugins and plugin repo for FileFlows
 - [revenz/FileFlows](https://github.com/revenz/FileFlows) - FileFlows is a file processing application that can execute actions against a file in a tree flow structure.